grape-oauth2/grape_oauth2/README.md

 ```

 ### Hey, I wanna control all the authentication process!
+#### Override default mixins

-If you need to do some special things (check if `key` starts with _'MyAPI'_ word for example), then you can just
+If you need to do some special things (check if `key` starts with _'MyAPI'_ word for example) and don't want to
-override default authentication methods in models (only if you are using gem mixins, in other cases
+write your own authentication endpoints, then you can just override default authentication methods in models
-you **MUST** write them by yourself):
+(only if you are using gem mixins, in other cases you **MUST** write them by yourself):

 ```ruby
 # app/models/application.rb